 - Staging sites: The SiteGround shared plans include access to a website staging tool, but the DreamHost shared plans do not.

-- WordPress website migration: Both hosts will migrate a website to their service for a fee and also have free migration plugins that you can use to do it yourself.
+- WordPress website migration: Both hosts will migrate a website to their service for a fee, and both also have free migration plugins that you can use to do it yourself.

-Based on our performance tests, DreamHost have one of the best site-speed to value-for-money ratios of any shared host we’ve tested so far.
+Based on the performance tests, DreamHost have one of the best site-speed to value-for-money ratios of any shared host we’ve tested so far.

 If you plan to use a lightweight theme or build a simple website, you could enjoy fast loading times while also paying some of the lowest hosting fees around.
 Even if you use a heavyweight theme or build a more complicated website, your site should still load reasonably fast with DreamHost.

 That being said, SiteGround did perform better than DreamHost in our load time and load handling tests.

 However, the SiteGround shared plans are more expensive than those from DreamHost.
 Your money does get you better performance and some extra features, such as an in-house WordPress caching and optimization plugin, a website staging tool and email ticket support.
 Because SiteGround now use the Google Cloud platform for part of their infrastructure, you get more data center locations to choose from as well.